g-may/swagger-stuff/swagger-node-setup/Swagger-node-setup.md

 31    url = "http://localhost:8002/mydocs"
 32  }
 ```
-You can set this URL to point to an external Swagger Resource Listing as long as that server has given your app cross-origin resource sharing permissions.
+You can set this URL to point to an external Swagger Resource Listing too.
 ##### Pointing to externally hosted Swagger files
 The Resource Listing for the Swagger pet store demo is hosted at this URL:
 ```